 After you’ve jotted all of that down, you can move on to the next step.

-We offer a wide variety of beautiful options at Karma and Luck.
+STEP 3: CHOOSE YOUR RED STRING BRACELETWe offer a wide variety of beautiful options at Karma and Luck.
 The choice is yours.
 Whatever you go with will serve you.
-Consider how it makes you feel to look at it when making your decision, as this is largely about how you will feel every time you look at it while wearing it regularly.
-Does it make you feel good when you look at it?
-That’s a sign it’s a good choice.
-You can’t get it wrong!
+Consider how you feel when you look at it when making your decision because this is how you'll feel every time you look at it while wearing it.
+If it makes you feel good when you look at it's a sign of good choice.

 Now you get to reap the benefits of your red string bracelet!
-You set your intention for it, you chose the perfect bracelet, you practiced your own ritual, and now you get to use this bracelet and enjoy all of its benefits.
+You set your intention for it, chose the perfect bracelet, create your ritual, and now you get to use this bracelet and enjoy all of its benefits.

 We hope this article served you!
-If you made your own ritual, let us know in the comments below.
+If you did your ritual, let us know in the comments below.